 Example: Your teen and the friend burglarize someone's house.

 The decision to intervene in your child's social life is never easy.
-You must balance facts against your intuitions, biases, protectiveness, and your ego.
+You must balance facts against your intuitions, biases, protectiveness, and ego.
 These rules of thumb will give you some direction: